daveskybet/example-module-federation/apps/native/README.md

 ### Run

-Start dev server for all apps in root directory of this monorepo:
+Start dev server for all apps in root directory of this monorepo (web/native):

 ```
-pnpm start
+pnpm start:web
 ```

-Or start dev server for Host app:
+Or:

 ```
-pnpm start:host
+pnpm start:native
 ```

 Run iOS or Android app (ios | android):